wojiaodawei/smtp-server/README.md

 To test the server, you can either use the telnet command by writing directly SMTP, or a mail manager such as Thunderbird.

-The SMTP server only accepts email addresses of type: *<username>@condaminet.tp.info.unicaen.fr* and currently allows to manage mails to the *tpmail.info.unicaen.fr* domain.
+The SMTP server only accepts email addresses of type: *username@condaminet.tp.info.unicaen.fr* and currently allows to manage mails to the *tpmail.info.unicaen.fr* domain.
 **This part can be easily modified or deleted within the code.**